dominion-dev/dominion-ecs-java/README.md

 ## About Performance

-Designing a high-performance Java library is quite a challenge as the execution speed of Java code could be affected in many ways.
-Dominion mitigates Java's performance pitfalls by taking a few actions:
+Designing a high-performance and high-concurrency Java library is ~~a piece of cake~~ quite a challenge as the execution speed of Java code could be affected in many ways.
+Dominion mitigates Java's performance pitfalls by taking a few
+actions:

 - **_not just using the standard library_**: the Java standard library implements data structures and algorithms designed without making any assumption about the data as they are general purpose.
 Dominion implements some custom